Lausitz Labor #2

 Saturday afternoon is dedicated to poetry.
 Poetry is generally regarded as a condensed form of self-reference and perception of the world.
 What is the relationship between the lyrical self and its audience and what significance do individual stories have for the collective?
 To what extent can an individual assume a spokesperson position for a majority?
 Is there a lyrical ‘we’?
 Can poetry and lyrical language articulate a shared sense of humanity that is not evident in everyday language?

-In the form of a poetic reading followed by a panel discussion, the literary scholar Sandra Richter and the poet Monika Rinck will address the questions of the lyrical »I« and the diverse translation possibilities of poetry – across time, across languages, in their cultural interpretations.
+The literary scholar Sandra Richter and the poet Monika Rinck will address the questions of the lyrical »I« and the diverse translation possibilities of poetry – across time, across languages, in their cultural interpretations.

 Speakers